Honda Fury Recall 2017: Fuel Tank Problems!

 If you’ve ever had your fuel tank replaced on your Honda Fury, then you might want to pay attention: it’s recall time!
 While this isn’t exactly the biggest or most important recall of the year, if you’re one of the 20 affected units, then this is big deal.
 And because only 20 units are affected, if you know anyone with a Honda Fury, you might want to let them know that there’s a recall coming.

-Honda Fury Recall: The Reason
+Honda Fury Problems: The Reason

 According to the National Highway Traffic Safety Administration (NHTSA), the recall is happening because of a fuel tank problem.
 Namely, the fuel tank is actually missing necessary welds that secure the tank to stay brackets.
 There are a welds there, but only tack welds.
 The error was caused thanks to a disruption at a factory which saw the tanks waved through the final welding process.